Army Research Institute

 Five or more students can run simultaneous missions on a single Voisus/Construct server.
 Unique DIS exercise IDs isolate training missions from each other.

-Maintain ongoing compliance with stringent DoD cybersecurity certification and accreditation processes, such as DIACAP ATO and RMF.
+Maintain ongoing compliance with stringent DoD cybersecurity certification and accreditation processes, such as Risk Management Framework (RMF).

 ASTi offers an ongoing IA maintenance program or a one-time system IA hardening procedure for customers to apply into a simulator's accreditation boundary.
 Both approaches relieve on-site technical staff of difficult and time-consuming IA chores.
 ASTi’s current generation server products are based on Red Hat® Enterprise Linux®, the most certified operating system (OS) available today.
 The IA program is an ideal security solution for customers who require even more rigorous IA controls, conformance to DoD standards, and OS patch management throughout the product’s lifetime.